datadudes/athena/README.md

 [![Live examples](terminal.gif)](https://asciinema.org/a/15439)

 Athena is a convenient command line tool that enables you to interact with and query a Hadoop cluster from your local terminal, removing the need for remote SSH sessions.
 Athena makes the life of every data scientist and engineer a lot easier by providing comprehensive querying features and easy automation of daily tasks, from the convenience of your local command line!

-The bulk of Athena's functionality so far was built with Impala in mind, but expect interaction with other parts of your Hadoop cluster to come in the near future!

 **Features**